cisagov/ScubaGear/baselines/powerbi.md

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).

 Access to PowerBI can be controlled by the user type.
-In this baseline, the types of users are defined as follows (Note: these terms vary in use across Microsoft documentation):
+In this baseline, the types of users are defined as follows:

-1.  **Internal users**: members of the agency’s M365 tenant.
+1.  **Internal users**: Members of the agency’s M365 tenant.
-2.  **External users**: members of a different M365 tenant.
+2.  **External users**: Members of a different M365 tenant.
-3.  **Business to Business (B2B) guest users**: external users that are formally invited to view and/or edit Power BI workspace content and are added to the agency’s AAD as guest users.
-These users authenticate with their home organization/tenant and are granted access to Power BI content by virtue of being listed as guest users in the tenant’s AAD.
+3.  **Business to business (B2B) guest users**: External users that are formally invited to view and/or edit Power BI workspace content and are added to the agency’s Azure Active Directory (Azure AD) as guest users.
+These users authenticate with their home organization/tenant and are granted access to Power BI content by virtue of being listed as guest users in the tenant’s Azure AD.

+Note: these terms vary in use across Microsoft documentation.

 # Baseline Policies
 ## 1. Publish to Web
 Power BI has a capability to publish reports and content to the web.
 This capability creates a publicly accessible web URL that does not require authentication or status as an Azure AD user to view it.
 While this